 Page-level ads are specially designed for mobile inventory.
 These are new ad formats that would take some time to fetch you results and I believe Google is not setting full swing on page-level ads as of now.
 It’s still under experimentation and you can start experimenting with them to see how your traffic responds to these new ad types.

 Blend your Ads

-Blend-in text ads perform better than the default blue colour template of Google.
-We recommend our publishers to either blend-in the ad colours with the site’s template or use colour codes that contrast the layout.
+Blend-in text ads perform better than the default blue color template of Google.
+We recommend our publishers to either blend in the ad colors with the site’s template or use color codes that contrast the layout.

 Test Between a 320×100 and 300×250 Ad Unit

-Both 320×100 and 300×250 performs well on a mobile site.
-You can track your visitors screen site and based on that you can choose to use a 336×280 ad size if most of your visitors have large mobile screen sizes.
+Both 320×100 and 300×250 perform well on a mobile site.
+You can track your visitor’s screen size and based on that you can choose to use a 336×280 ad size if most of your visitors have large mobile screen sizes.

 We have seen a lot of publishers using a 468×15 link unit at some locations.
-While this seems perfectly OK in dekstop, this might create an UX issue for mobile traffic.
-If your traffic is mobile first, we encourage publishers to use a 200×90 link unit instead of a 468×15 link unit.
-Similarly, if you’re using a header ad of 728×90, this might create sideways scroll and affect your mobile layout.
+While this seems perfectly OK on desktop, this might create a UX issue for mobile traffic.
+If your traffic is mobile-first, we encourage publishers to use a 200×90 link unit instead of a 468×15 link unit.
+Similarly, if you’re using a header ad of 728×90, this might create a sideways scroll and affect your mobile layout.
 So, be sure to use a responsive header ad.

 I would suggest you create separate ad units for mobile and desktop traffic to monitor their performance.
 While responsive ads might look good on desktop, they aren’t great (revenue-wise) when served for mobile traffic.
 Also, remember to split test your ad units and follow these tips for an optimized ad setup for mobile traffic.